sprtlw/once_human_auto_join/README.md

 ## Usage

-1. Ensure you have the required image files in the same directory as the script:
+1. Ensure you are on the main screen of ONCE_HUMAN, and have the required image files in the same directory as the script:
    - `no_hover.png`: An image of the "No Hover" button
    - `back.png`: An image of the "Back" button